s10r-de/ac-py-api/README.md

 - **⚠️ Current implementation will always erase current data and create from scratch, this will change in a future version!!**
 - This script will only backup the data where it has access to, remember when configure the account to give enough permissions!
-- this script will not backup trashed projects or tasks or anything else what is trashed, but it will include completed projects tasks etc!
+- this script will not backup trashed projects or tasks or anything else what is trashed, but it will include completed projects tasks etc.!

 ## API Documentation